x40-Community/X40_PRO-Firmware/README.md

 ## Information
 **The use of the community firmware is at your own risk.
 There is no liability whatsoever for any damage!**

 If you search the web for Weedo X40 PRO, you may find other sources as well.
-Please note this is the original.
 Don't use unofficial sources!

 Please note that proper [printer setup and calibration ](http://www.x40-community.org/index.php/the-3d-printer/weedo-x40-commissioning) is required.
 Just installing the firmware is not enough!